 - 1 pound large shrimp peeled and deveined

 - ½ teaspoon garlic powder

 - ⅛ teaspoon black pepper

 - 1 tablespoon chopped cilantro

-- Heat a grill pan over medium high heat and spray with nonstick cooking spray.
-Season the shrimp with salt and pepper and add them to the grill.
-Cook 2-3 minutes on each side until opaque.
-Remove from the grill.
+- Heat a grill or grill pan over medium high heat and brush with oil.
+Place the shrimp on the grill and cook about 2 minutes on each side until opaque.
+Remove from grill.

 - To make the cilantro vinaigrette, combine the oil, lime juice, mustard, honey, cilantro, and a pinch of salt and black pepper in a jar with a lid.
 Add the lid and shake well to combine all of the ingredients.

 - Place the salad greens, mango, avocado, and tomatoes in a large salad bowl.
 Top with the grilled shrimp.
 Drizzle the vinaigrette on top.
 Serve immediately.